hmsonline/cassandra-triggers/README.markdown

 All of this logic could be built into the application, but if you want to shield your clients from all that complexity, you could build that into triggers.

-Maxim Grinev does a wonderful job capturing the motivation for triggers in his [http://maxgrinev.com/2010/07/23/extending-cassandra-with-asynchronous-triggers/](blog post).
+Maxim Grinev does a wonderful job capturing the motivation for triggers in his [blog post](http://maxgrinev.com/2010/07/23/extending-cassandra-with-asynchronous-triggers/).

 # The Implementation